 Cingranelli and Richards (CIRI) Human Rights Dataset -- The CIRI Human Rights Dataset contains data on government practices with regard to human rights, including variables on torture, religious freedom, "disappearances," and workers' rights.
 The data cover the years 1981-2010.
 While registration is required to access the data, the registration is free.
-For updated data for years after 2010, see the CI-Rights Data Project at SUNY-Binghamton's Human Rights Institute.
+The data are also available via Dataverse.
+For updated data for years after 2010, see the CIRights Data Project via SUNY-Binghamton's Human Rights Institute.

 Comparative Political Data Sets (CPDS) -- The CPDS were produced by scholars at the University of Berne.
 They are similar to the Database of Political Institutions dataset (see below) but focus on OECD countries and post-communist countries and have more emphasis on demographics, electoral results, and ideological compositions of governments.
 Related datasets are also available for post-communist countries and for countries that are members of the OECD and/or the European Union.
 Please note the authors' preferred citation format.

 Comparative Welfare States Data Set (CWSDS) -- The CWSDS is a joint effort by comparative welfare-state scholars such as Evelyne Huber, Charles Ragin, John D. Stephens, and Duane Swank.
 The data cover 18 OECD countries from 1960 onwards and include many economic, political, and policy variables, including the structure of political institutions and of wage-bargaining institutions.
 The CWSDS are one of several collections of data on inequality, welfare states, and social support that are available via the Luxembourg Income Study Cross-National Data Center.